danielswalker/dotfiles/osx_setup/readme.txt

 ln -s repos/dotfiles/vim/_vimrc .vimrc ln -s repos/dotfiles/vim/_vim .vim ls -s repos/dotfiles/_tmux_osx.conf .tmux.conf
+ls -s repos/dotfiles/tmux_light.conf .tmux_light.conf
+ls -s repos/dotfiles/tmux_dark.conf .tmux_dark.conf

-make "light" and "dark" profiles in iterm2 - set to solarized light and dark in profiles Terminal > Notifications check silence bell and uncheck show bell make bglight and bgdark bash functions in .bash_profile - set COLORFGBG let vim user COLORFGBG to choose vim colorscheme add ctrl-<hjkl> for switching active panes to iterm2 bindings  # note this does
+make "light" and "dark" profiles in iterm2 - set to solarized light and dark in profiles Terminal > Notifications check silence bell and uncheck show bell set a complicated keystroke to switch to light profile set a complicated keystroek to switch to dark profile make bglight and bgdark bash functions in .bash_profile - set COLORFGBG, and source-file tmux colors if in a tmux session, and switch profiles let vim user COLORFGBG to choose vim colorscheme add ctrl-<hjkl> for switching active panes to iterm2 bindings  # note this does
 # not work well because it interferes with vim detecting these strokes